Federal Subsistence Permits

 Commercial Filming & Still Photography -- This information is for any commercial operation wishing to film or take photographs within the boundaries of the park and preserve.

-Special Use Permit Application (pdf format 93 KB) -- This catch-all category covers permits that may be necessary for a variety of activities, such as organizing a large wedding in the park.
-If you have any questions, please Email the Program Coordinator or call 907-822-7206.
+Special Use Permit Application (pdf format 642 KB) -- This catch-all category covers permits that may be necessary for a variety of activities, such as organizing a large wedding in the park.
+Special Use Permits (SUPs) ensure that activities under permit do not cause unacceptable impacts to park resources, conflict with other permitted activities or user groups, and minimize negative impacts on the visitor experience.
+If you would like to apply for a permit, please Email the Special Use Permit Coordinator or call 907-822-7206.
+Complete application packets must be received at least 30 days prior to the start date of the activity to ensure that there is sufficient time to review and process the request.
 Thank you for your interest in planning your activity in Wrangell-St. Elias National Park and Preserve.
 We look forward to working with you.

 Public Use Cabin Reservations

 Currently, there are 14 public-use cabins located within Wrangell-St. Elias.
 All cabins are in remote locations and require hikers/campers to make appropriate plans.
 Most cabins are available on a first-come, first-served basis.
 However, there are currently four cabins that require a reservation.
 Go to our Public-Use Cabin page to learn more about these cabins and how to make a reservation.